 - towards a faculty member or employee by a faculty member or employee

 - towards a student by a faculty member or employee

 - towards a faculty member or employee by a student

 - towards a faculty member or employee or student by a visitor or guest of the College.

-All members of the faculty, as well as administration and support staff who are designated as a a Campus Security Authority, who have information regarding, are witness to, or become aware of, by any means, any sexual assault, dating violence, domestic violence, stalking and/or any other criminal activity, are required by law to report the incident.
-Any College official who has authority to institute corrective measures and who has any information regarding conduct that may constitute sexual harassment and/or a violation of the College’s Title IX Policy is required by law to report the information.
+All members of the faculty, as well as administration and support staff who are designated as a Campus Security Authority, who have information regarding, are witness to, or become aware of, by any means, any sexual assault, dating violence, domestic violence, stalking and/or any other criminal activity, are required by law to report the incident.
+Any College official who has authority to institute corrective measures and who has any information regarding conduct that may constitute sexual harassment and/or a violation of the College’s Title IX Policy is required by law to report the information to the Title IX Coordinator.
 The College strongly encourages all employees to report any incident or allegation of sexual harassment.
-Information on how to make a report can be found below in Section IV, Reporting of Prohibited Conduct, Harassment and Discrimination Violations or in the Title IX Report Card.
+Information on how to make a report can be found below in Section IV, Reporting of Prohibited Conduct, Harassment and Discrimination Violations.

-Section II: Other Forms of Harassment/Discrimination
+Section II: Other Forms of Discriminatory Harassment and Discrimination

 Discrimination occurs when race, color, national or ethnic origin, sex, sexual orientation, gender identity or expression, marital status, disability, religion, veteran status, age or any protected status is used as criteria for action.
 Discrimination is particularly condemned when it exploits and jeopardizes the trust that should exist among members of an educational institution.
 To preserve a work and study atmosphere that fosters such trust, the College affirms the principle that students, faculty, and staff must be treated equitably and evaluated on the basis of merit rather than irrelevant criteria.
 When a person intentionally or inadvertently abuses the power and authority inherent in their position, there can be negative consequences both to the individuals involved as well as to the educational and working environment of the College.